bartola-valves/ST7789lib2/README.md

 A comprehensive library for controlling ST7789 TFT LCD displays with the Raspberry Pi Pico microcontroller.
 This library provides both low-level hardware control and high-level graphics functions with framebuffer support.

+Developed for Raspberry Pico or RP2040 boards using the Pico SDK
+@bartola-valves valves@bartola.co.uk

 ## Features

 - ✅ **Hardware SPI interface** for fast communication